 If you’re looking to step out of your comfort zone, Skin Cancer, Take a Hike!™ offers you a perfect opportunity to do so while giving back.
 Where will you hike this year?

-If your rosacea worsens during the holidays, triggers may be the cause.
+If your rosacea flares unexpectedly, triggers may be the cause.
 These dermatologists’ tips can help you tame your triggers.

 You can catch skin cancer early by examining your skin.
 This short video shows you how to check your skin and what to look for.

 Board-certified means that the doctor is qualified to give you the highest level of care.

 Children often require treatment that differs from that given to adults.
 These handouts provide the information parents need.

 Acne scars.
 Deep wrinkles.
 Visible leg veins.
 Dermatologists have the expertise needed to recommend the right treatment for your concerns.

 Popping a deep, painful pimple can make matters worse.
 Here’s what dermatologists recommend that you do instead.